All Episodes

 And it was even more devastating for the Democrats.

-But the Democratic farm team is destroyed.
+And the media doesn't report on this, but the Democratic farm team is destroyed.

-If you look all the way down to the local level, I believe it was the Cook political report noted that i this was the most devastating loss for Democrats, even down to the state legislative level and in the last hundred years or so.
+If you look all the way down to the local level, I believe it was the Cook political report noted that this was the most devastating loss for Democrats, even down to the state legislative level in the last hundred years or so.

-Go down further than that to the county and the city and those parts of the country that have partisan municipal races, but then partisan county races as well, sheriff races and whatnot, it was devastating for the Democrats.
+Go down further than that to the county and the city and those parts of the country that have partisan municipal races, but then partisan county races as well, sheriff races and whatnot.

 Remember, they're not talking to the rest of the country.